nikolasbasler/BEARCAVE/README.md

     accidentally be recognised as numbers and automatically change.

--   Note that the prefix has automatically been added to your rawdata file name, which now might look like this (since the prefix is generated randomly, the prefix in your file will very likely be different):
+-   Note that the prefix has automatically been added to your rawdata file name, which now might  like this (since the prefix is generated randomly, the prefix in your file will very likely be different):